IsaBison/helm-core-fragment/README.md

 # Helm Core Fragment

-A catalog of [MegaMek](https://github.com/MegaMek) robot units in MTF format.
+A catalog of [MegaMek](https://github.com/MegaMek) bipeds in MTF format.

-There's been some small tweaks to a few of the mtf files in the catalog to improve consistency.
-Some things are still outstanding, e.g. 'history' vs. 'hist'.
+Please file issues instead of making pull requests.

-The unitList.xml and unitList.json files are manifests of the catalog with meta details about each unit and its filename.
+The unitList.xml and unitList.json files are manifests of the catalog with meta details about each unit, file name, and Flechs Sheets support.